 The First Day: A Focus on the Beginning – In this documentary Chris Herren, a former professional basketball player, author, and wellness advocate, uses the power of story telling and lived wisdom to address issues that school systems, communities, and people across the country are impacted by, directly or indirectly, each day including substance use, other other harmful behaviors, and mental wellness.

-> Each year Counselors for Change sponsors a mental health awareness poster contest open to public, private, and home school 6-12th grade students in order to help increase mental health awareness, change the conversation, end stigma, and foster a culture of inclusion.
-With the financial support of Seacoast Bank students whose posters are selected receive a $100 cashiers check for their efforts and impact to increase mental health awareness.
+Each year Counselors for Change sponsors a mental health awareness poster contest open to public, private, and home school 6-12th grade students in order to help increase mental health awareness, change the conversation, end stigma, and foster a culture of inclusion.
+With the financial support of Seacoast Bank students whose posters are selected have the chance to be awarded up to $100 for their efforts and impact to increase mental health awareness.
 Posters are displayed throughout communities, used in the creation of free resources, and incorporated into our events.

-> Partners for Change
+Partners for Change

 Counselors for Change partners with organizations and other nonprofits who share our mission to increase mental health awareness, education, outreach, and advocacy.
 Our team of passionate volunteers can be found tabling at events to handout information and resources to attendees.
 Our team of mental health professionals provide workshops for organizations who wish to increase awareness of the impact mental health has on individuals, families, and communities.
 Some organizations we have partnered with who share our passion for mental health include American Foundation for Suicide Prevention, Survivors of Suicide Support Groups, James Journey, The Campaign to Change Direction, Lucky’s Market, To Write Love on Her Arm, Mom’s Demand Action, Everytown for Gun Safety, Suntree United Methodist Church, Trinity Fitness, Brevard Public Schools, and Seacoast Bank.